goofballLogic/firebase-teams-jojo/README.md

 - [x] Nobody can update Public user directly
 - [x] Invitation can only be created by account or team admin
 - [x] Only a logged in user with matching email can accept an invitation
-- [ ] A logged in account admin should be able to list accounts they administer
+- [x] An account admin should be able to list accounts they administer
+- [x] A user should be able to list teams of which they are members

 #### Via functions